d12frosted/elpa-mirror/gnu/denote-readme.txt

   • `denote-yaml-front-matter'

-  These variables hold a string with specifiers that are used by the `format' function.
-The formatting operation passes four arguments (five in the case of `denote-text-front-matter' as noted in its doc string) which include the values of the given entries.
-The doc string of `denote-org-front-matter' describes the technicalities:

-        The order of the arguments is TITLE, DATE, KEYWORDS, ID.
-        If you are an advanced user who wants to edit this variable to affect how front matter is produced, consider using something like %2$s to control where Nth argument is placed.
+  These variables have a string value with specifiers that are used by the `format' function.
+The formatting operation passes four arguments which include the values of the given entries.
+If you are an advanced user who wants to edit this variable to affect how front matter is produced, consider using something like `%2$s' to control where the Nth argument is placed.

-        Make sure to:
+  When editing the value, make sure to:

   1. Not use empty lines inside the front matter block.

   2. Insert at least one empty line after the front matter block and do not use any empty line before it.

   These help with consistency and might prove useful if we ever need to operate on the front matter as a whole.

   With those granted, below are some examples.
 The approach is the same for all variables.